 Photo by Brian Trotter, thanks.

 This is the 72-73 6 terminal block type.
 The colors aren’t in the same order as mentioned below.
-It matters little as you must only find the Brown/Black and they are the third one from the bottom.
+It matters little as you must only find the Brown/Black, and they are the third one from the bottom.

 The block is at the end of the wires from the starter button.
 It is the place where the starter/turn signal loom wires are attached to other things.
 On one end will be the Blue/Black wire for the right turn signal.
 Next the Blue/Red wire for the left turn signal.
 Next the Brown/Black wire for the starter.
-Last is a Green/Red wire for the front brake light switch.
+Lastly is a Green/Red wire for the front brake light switch.

 The starter switch only grounds the circuit.
 You are going to “duplicate” the switch.
 Push the key in for power.
-If you have no terminal block, then find the Brown/Black wire from the wiring loom from the right hand control of the bars.
+If you have no terminal block, then find the Brown/Black wire from the wiring loom from the right-hand control of the bars.
 Run a jumper wire from any good ground point and stick the other end into the terminal connector for the Brown/Black starter wire.
 Just poke it into the place where you see the set screw for a slot screwdriver.

 If the starter turns, then that is proof that the starter is “good,” but isn’t getting grounded.
-It is probably the switch that is failing to ground the circuit, but it could be that the wire going out to the switch is broken somewhere.
+It is probably the switch that is failing to ground the circuit, but it could be that the wire going out to the switch that is broken somewhere.
 The switch is the most likely place for it to be broken.
 The switches can be repaired.
-Instructions are elsewhere on my site (starter and turn signal switch repair) and other excellent sites.
+Instructions are elsewhere on my site (starter and turn signal switch repair) and other excellent websites.

 3. Test #1 didn’t make the starter motor turn?
 I suggest that one check the starter motor next.
 Remove the tank to gain access to the starter relay.
 To check the starter itself, pull the black wire from terminal 87.
 Jump from that terminal to the positive on the battery.
 The starter should spin.
 If not, it’s a bad starter or solenoid.
 The key doesn’t have to be “on” for this test.